 Protecting Yourself in a Digital World

 Staying safe and private in a digital world can be difficult.
-If you experiencing abuse and are worried about your privacy, there are ways you can protect yourself on your computer, email, and cell phone.
+If you experiencing abuse and are worried about your privacy, there are steps you can take to keep your computer, email, and cell phone safer.

 Computer and internet safety

 Computers have the ability to store a lot of private information about what websites you visit, the internet-based calls you make, the emails and instant messages you send, and the purchases you make.
 If you use a computer that your abuser can access, you can attempt to cover your tracks by doing the following:

 - Use an email account that your abuser cannot access.

 - Change your passwords often to protect your privacy and be mindful not to write them down.